cchudzicki-ocw-testing/11.255-spring-2021/content/pages/syllabus.md

 These books can be found in used form on Amazon.
 They are also on reserve in Rotch Library in the MIT School of Architecture and Planning.

-Roger Fisher and William Ury, Getting to Yes, (Penguin, New York), 2011 (paperback, updated revised edition).
+Roger Fisher and William Ury, *Getting to Yes*, (Penguin, New York), 2011 (paperback, updated revised edition).
 This is a short paperback.
 Please read before the 5th class session.

-Lawrence Susskind and Jeffrey Cruikshank, Breaking the Impasse: Consensual Approaches to Resolving Public Disputes (Basic Books, New York), 1987, (paperback).
+Lawrence Susskind and Jeffrey Cruikshank, *Breaking the Impasse: Consensual Approaches to Resolving Public Disputes* (Basic Books, New York), 1987, (paperback).
 This is background reading.
 Please read the first four chapters before the 2nd class session.

-Lawrence Susskind and Jeffrey Cruikshank, Breaking Robert’s Rules (Oxford University Press, New
+Lawrence Susskind and Jeffrey Cruikshank, *Breaking Robert’s Rules* (Oxford University Press, New
 York) 2006, (paperback).
 This is background reading.
 Please read Part 1 before the 6th class session.

-Lawrence Susskind, Good for You, Great for Me: Finding the Trading Zone and Winning at Win-Win Negotiation (Public Affairs, New York), 2015.
+Lawrence Susskind, *Good for You, Great for Me: Finding the Trading Zone and Winning at Win-Win Negotiation* (Public Affairs, New York), 2015.
 Kindle version available online from Amazon.

-All additional readings will be available on Canvas.
-All class announcements, assignments and due dates, along with updates to this syllabus will be posted on the canvas web page, so students should check the site regularly.

 ### Role-play Simulation (RPS) Exercises